Rogue River Basin

 About

-Partnering with the cities of Medford and Ashland, federal agencies, and dozens of other local entities, The Freshwater Trust (TFT) has taken steps to improve the Rogue by planting streamside buffers and building large wood structures since 2012.
-Thanks to these innovative, long-term partnerships with municipalities, TFT has planted more than 230,000 native trees, whose shade will offset the warm water discharged from wastewater treatment plants.
-We also worked with the Bureau of Reclamation to address the factors that hinder native fish, specifically federally listed coho salmon.
-Actions include installing 352 large wood structures to increase the complexity of instream habitat.
+Partnering with the cities of Medford and Ashland, federal agencies, and dozens of other local entities, The Freshwater Trust (TFT) has taken big steps since 2012 to improve the Rogue by planting streamside buffers and building large wood structures instream.
+Thanks to innovative, long-term partnerships that enabled the cities to comply with Clean Water Act permits by funding restoration projects, TFT has planted more than 230,000 native trees and shrubs, whose shade will offset the warm water discharged from wastewater treatment plants, stabilize banks, and reduce fire risk.
+We also worked with the Bureau of Reclamation to install 352 large wood structures to increase the complexity of instream habitat and address the factors that hinder native fish, specifically federally listed coho salmon.

 Additionally, TFT has been working with the Oregon Watershed Enhancement Board and Jackson County to address critical post-wildfire needs in the Bear Creek corridor.
-This work provides both ecological benefits, by removing invasive species and replanting with native species, and community safety benefits, by creating “safe snags” and reducing flammable debris.
+By removing invasive species and replanting with native species, and by creating “safe snags” and reducing flammable debris, this work provides both ecological benefits and community safety benefits.
+The importance of this work was made clear in the wake of a 2020 wildfire that swept across the region.
+Restored areas that had native vegetation proved to dramatically slow the spread of the fire.

 At A Glance